Current Job Openings

 - Well-organized, detail-oriented, self-motivated, flexible

 - Ability to compose professional written communications for a variety of audiences, including social media (Facebook, Twitter, e-Newsletter)

-- Bachelor’s Degree or relevant life/work experience
+- Bachelor’s degree or equivalent work/volunteering experience

 Description of Physical Demands

-- Ability to sustain high-level of activity on project event days
+- Ability to sustain high-level of activity on project event days.

 - Access to reliable transportation for daily commute

 - Use of a personal vehicle is recommended due to inadequate public transportation